France Travel Advisory 2025: Is It Safe to Travel to France Right Now?

-Published June 2, 2025
+Updated June 7, 2025

-Quick Take: What You Actually Need to Know
+Quick Take: What Tourists Should Know

 Jessica: “Even in postcard-perfect places, things happen.
 Staying informed gives you options, which is exactly what you want when you’re far from home.”